-Thanksgiving may be over but First Selectman Gordon Joseloff has a little bit more on his plate.
-The South Western Region Metropolitan Planning Organization (SWRMPO), the transportation policy-making organization for eight southwest Connecticut communities, elected Joseloff as its vice chairman last Thursday.
+The holidays may be coming to an end but First Selectman of Westport Gordon Joseloff still has a lot on his plate.
+The South Western Region Metropolitan Planning Organization (SWRMPO), the transportation policy-making organization for eight southwest Connecticut communities, including Norwalk, recently elected Joseloff as its vice chairman.

 Also, New Canaan First Selectman Jeb Walker was elected as chairman at the meeting, which took place in Norwalk.
 Joseloff and Walker take over the leadership reigns from Woody Bliss, the outgoing first selectman of Weston, and Evonne Klein, the outgoing first selectman of Darien.